radzisze/moodle-auth_saml2sso/README.md

 There are a couple of related SAML plugins for Moodle.
 Below are the main diferences between this plugin, named as auth_saml2sso, and the others

+    auth_saml - There's no compatible version with Moodle 3.0+.
+The code is obsolete and the plugin go beyond the purpose of a authentication plugin, mixing auth and enrol rules. auth_saml2 - It's a complete solution for those that don't have a working SP installation, but, because it generate its own SP, for every single instance of Moodle that you install, you must exchange the metadata with the owner of the IdP.
+In a environment that there are more than one IdP, this is unpractical.

 The key for this plugin is that you can use your exists Service Provider (SP) without needed to exchange the metadata with the Identity Provider (IdP) for every new Moodle instances. _(for instances in the same host name)_

 ## The following options can be set in config: